PeaJaySee/habit_forma_work/README.md

 This app is intended to help people to develop new habits by allowing them to enter the habit description and indicate when they have completed the habit to track their progress.

-The app as an MVP will have a list view of entered habits, a form to enter new habits, and a view (probably a calendar view) to follow the user's progress.
+The app as an MVP will have a list view of entered habits, a form to enter new habits, and the ability to delete or edit existing habits.

 A possible future feature would be visual representation of progress (e.g. a graph showing progress over time).